Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have 2 dogs who are the same way.
 One is fat and will eat anything, anytime.
 The other is not so fat and very picky.
 I used to worry about him constantly till I realized he was gaining weight.
 The last trip to the vet, she actually told me he was getting a little bit too heavy!
 So he's eating, just not when I am around to see.

 I have a suggestion: I have a half Siamese cat and she is very picky. she will play with the dry food and dip it in the water, but she will not eat wet.
 I noticed that she was getting really skinny and the vet told me a small spoonful of regular tuna in water once every morning will not hurt her.
-I started to do that and her coat now looks great and she has kept the weight on.
-I would try that.

 Thanks very much Mnmtwin, I will try that he will lick some of the gravy in cat food but wont eat the meat.
 I have found he like the dairy treats, so I do give him more of them.